Exploring Many-body Interactions Through Quantum Fisher Information: Conclusions

 \section{Conclusions}

 We examined the possibility of detecting higher-order interactions with the use of quantum Fisher information.
-For symmetric and translationally invariant Ising-like Hamiltonians, we have shown that the maximal QFI in product states is ordered with respect to the fixed interaction order.
+For normalised symmetric Ising-like Hamiltonians, we have shown that the maximal QFI in product states is ordered with respect to the fixed interaction order.
 Moreover, we calculated the maximal QFI obtained in the product states for the most natural scenario where one and two-body terms are present.
 This allowed us to verify the presence of at least three-body interactions in the chosen family of Hamiltonians through the violation of this bound.
+As a possible extension, we analysed an example concerning the three-body interactions verification in the XY model.

+The considered problem has a strong foundational meaning as it paves the way for a better understanding of the nature of interactions.
+Furthermore, it encompasses some practical applications for Hamiltonian learning and could provide new perspectives for many-body interactions engineering.
+As argued before, we emphasise that QFI can be measured experimentally via multiple techniques.

-Detecting higher-order couplings can be performed in a more general approach with no assumptions on the symmetry of Hamiltonian and interaction strength.
-However, this would require the possibility of the mean energy measurement in an arbitrary state and a presumably unknown Hamiltonian.
+Future research on this problem could focus on generalising this observation to an arbitrary Hamiltonian class.
+We note that a different approach that contains no assumptions on the symmetry and interaction strength is possible.
+However, it would require the possibility of the mean energy measurement in an arbitrary state and a presumably unknown Hamiltonian.
+Very recently we became aware that a similar problem is being examined independently in a different manner by Bluhm \textit{et. al.} (see \cite{Bluhm_2024} for their preprint proposing a solution to this task).